Research Methodology

 Transparency & Limitations

 Every VALOR report includes a methodology section describing data sources, analytical approaches, and limitations.
-We acknowledge uncertainty, describe confidence levels, and avoid overreaching beyond evidence.
 We are transparent about:

 • Data sources and their limitations